dacba/Stellaris-Signal-to-Noise-Ratio-Macro/README.md

 	* Spots significantly lower than the mean are filtered out
 * Spots significantly higher than the mean are analyzed separately
 	* Usually separates transcription bursts or autofluorescent spots
+#####Custom LUT
+* Allows the user to define custom LUT values for the final outputted images

+##### Auto Trim Z-stack
+* Enables trimming of images in the z-stack without any signal

+##### Re-analyze images
+* Analyzes images even if they have been analyzed before

+##### Mark Unmeasured Areas
+* If enabled, all areas not counted towards either noise, signal, or background will be marked with diagonal hashes

 ##### Advanced Options
 * When enabled, a second dialog will appear containing advanced options and tweaks
 * It's highly recommended to not change these options